sigmod/sqlpp/document.md

                      | <DIGITS> ( "." <DIGITS> )?
                      | "." <DIGITS>

-Literals (constants) in SQL++ can be strings, integers, floating point values, double values, boolean constants, or the constant value `NULL`.
-The `NULL` value in SQL++ has "unknown" or "missing" value semantics, similar to (though not identical to) nulls in the relational query language SQL.
+Literals (constants) in SQL++ can be strings, integers, floating point values, double values, boolean constants, special constant values like `NULL` and `MISSING`.
+The `NULL` value has "unknown" value semantics, identifical to nulls in the relational query language SQL.
+The `MISSING` value is only meaningful in the context of field accesses and it means a field does not exist in a record at all.

 The following are some simple examples of SQL++ literals.
-Since SQL++ is an expression language, each example is also a complete, legal SQL++ query (!).

 ###### Examples